apache/sis-site/source/coding-conventions.md

 Classes that do not implement an interface are usually not prefixed, even if abstract.
 Classes implementing GeoAPI interfaces usually (but not always) begin with `Abstract`, `Default`, `Simple` or `General` prefix.

-* The `Abstract` prefix is used when a class is abstract according {{< abbr title="International Organization for Standardization" text="ISO" >}} specifications — it may or may not be be abstract in the Java sense.
+* The `Abstract` prefix is used when a class is abstract according {{% ISO %}} specifications — it may or may not be be abstract in the Java sense.
 * The `General` prefix is used when an implementation is designed for use in the general case, as opposed to other implementations specialized for a fixed number of dimensions or other conditions.
 * Implementations specialized for a fixed number of dimensions are suffixed with `1D`, `2D`, `3D` or `4D` rather than being prefixed.